jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 - If too many methods are queued for level 4 compilation, some are sent to level 2.
 - If methods are trivial (small, nothing to profile) they are directly compiled at level 1 and stop here.

-But what you need to keep in mind regarding this, the process is dynamic (levels are also adjusted on the fly).
+But what you need to keep in mind is the process is dynamic (thresholds are also adjusted on the fly).

-Also note JIT use some threads in background to perform the compilation.
+Also note that JIT uses some threads in background to perform the compilation.
 The option [`CICompilerCount`](https://chriswhocodes.com/hotspot_options_jdk8.html?search=CICompilerCount) allow to specifiy this number, but by default in Tiered Compilation mode there is 2 threads (1 per JIT Compiler):

 ```
 $ java -XX:+PrintFlagsFinal -version | grep CICompilerCount